 How will biobanks be informed about the necessity of these changes?

 A list of active biobanks will be made available to the Research Quality Coordinators.
 This list can be used to actively approach the coordinators who are responsible for these biobanks.
-In addition, information will be provided via the Connect pages of the TCBio, the Central Biobank, the Research Office, and via Research News.
+In addition, information will be provided via the TCBio website, the Central Biobank, the Research Office, and via Research News.
 The biobanks themselves are responsible for amending the information letters in a timely manner and ensuring that they adhere to the applicable legislation.

 Do information letters for sub-biobanks linked to a WMO study also need to be amended?